Department of Classical Philology

 The Department’s activities also include teaching a number of disciplines for the Orientalist specializations at the IOCS, like “The History of World Literature (Antiquity)”, “Ancient Greek and Its Authors”, etc.

 The Department’s primary goal is the improvement of Classical education in its entirety, including the study of linguistics, literature, history and culture.
-To actualize this comprehensive approach deriving from the tradition of Altertumswissenschaft, the Department cooperates, within the IOCS of HSE, with the Department of Ancient History.
+To actualize this comprehensive approach deriving from the tradition of Altertumswissenschaft, the Department cooperates, within the IOCS of HSE, with the Department of Ancient History and Byzantium.
 The both Departments are planning the joint development and teaching of a large number of special courses that combine historical, linguistic and philological approaches: “Ancient Greek Historians of the Classic Period”, “Greek Authors of Hellenistic and Roman Times”, “Roman Historians of the Republican Period”, “Roman Historians under the Empire”, “Study of Graeco-Roman Sources”, “Graeco-Roman Epigraphy”, “The History of Graeco-Roman Studies”, “Current Problems in Graeco-Roman Studies”, etc.

 Research work of the Department’s members ensures the high quality of teaching professional subjects.
 Research fellows participate in the “Current Problems in Graeco-Roman Studies” seminar, present their papers and talks at conferences, publish their works in various Russian and international journals and collections.
 One of the spheres of academic and teaching work of the Department is its cooperation with the Orientalist Departments of the IOCS.